 István Markó: More precisely, Margaret Thatcher, although a trained chemist and therefore aware of the mendacious character of such an allegation about carbon dioxide (CO2), was the first proponent to use the excuse of climate implications posed by CO2 to achieve her political ends.
 At the time, that is, in the mid-1980s, Thatcher was waging war with the almighty coal union.
 In those days, the UK coal unions were remunerating themselves with public monies and by lobbying via the Labour Party had managed to pass an enormous number of laws and subsidies to keep an industry afloat that was no longer profitable on its own.

-Continuer la lecture de « Interview with István Markó, for Breitbart News Network — unabridged version »
+Continuer la lecture de « A conversation with István Markó, for Watts Up With That »